What is Email Reputation: All You Need to Know

 What is email reputation?

-Email reputation, also known as sender reputation, is a score assigned to an email sender based on the quality of their email sending practices.
-This score is used by email service providers and mailbox providers to determine whether an email should be delivered to the inbox or marked as spam.
 Factors influencing email reputation include the volume of emails sent, the frequency of sending, engagement rates (like open and click-through rates), and the number of spam complaints received.
-A good email reputation is crucial for ensuring that your emails reach your recipients' inboxes, making it a key consideration in email marketing strategies.
+A good email reputation is important for ensuring that your emails reach your recipients' inboxes, making it a key consideration in email marketing strategies.

 Understanding the concept of email reputation